leangjia/blender_docs/manual/animation/constraints/transform/transform_cache.rst

 Manual Scale
    Value by which to enlarge or shrink the object with respect to the world's origin.

+Velocity Attribute
+   The name of the Alembic attribute used for generating motion blur data. by default, this is `.velocities` which is standard for most Alembic files.

+Velocity Unit
+   Defines how the velocity vectors are interpreted with regard to time.

+   Frame
+      The velocity unit was encoded in frames and does not need to be scale by scene FPS.
+   Second
+      The velocity unit was encoded in seconds and needs to be scaled by the scene FPS (1 / FPS).

 Object Path
    The path to the Alembic object inside the archive.